nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 For more details on how to use the VS Code extension, refer to the [nRF Connect for VS Code documentation](https://docs.nordicsemi.com/bundle/nrf-connect-vscode/page/index.html).

+For pre-built binaries, refer to the latest tag and the [release artifacts](release.md) documentation.

 ## Prerequisites

 * **The nRF Util command line tool and the SDK manager command**